Taking Pets Abroad

-Please note that pets are not usually allowed in site accommodation such as mobile homes and chalets, and not on any tours featured by the Club.
+Please note that pets are not usually allowed in site accommodation such as mobile homes and chalets, and not on most escorted tours featured by the Club.

 All animals must be kept under control and should be on a lead when outside of the unit.
 Be sure to follow any campsite rules on pets, in particular paying attention to cleaning up after your pet if accidents occur and to using any designated dog walking area, where provided.